Is your Spider plant falling over?

 Apart from that, you should also fix any existing problems in the plant.

-It's mostly due to the overwatering situation in your Spider plant.
+It’s primarily due to overwatering in your Spider plant container.

 Firstly, you will have to fix the watering schedule for such a plant.
 Then, you need to repot or transplant it into another pot so that it will not have to deal with wet conditions.